ScoreUnder/asss/README.md

 # asss - Arbitrary Search spiritual successor

-Hey there's this ancient program out there called "arbitrary search", which is really good for finding text strings in ROMs.
+Hey there's this ancient program out there called "[arbitrary search][predecessor]", which is really good for finding text strings in ROMs.

 It has a few problems though: